BOAScripts/Set-DummyAD/Improvements.md

 # Password management
 - Instead of one main password, generate/export a random password per user.
-    - psw protect the exported file.
+    - psw protect the exported file, or something else?
 - Variables for `Change password at logon`, `User can change psw`, and `psw never expires`
 - Password policy modification? (+ groups assign.)